 But most of the breathing volume is in the lower front and sides of the thorax.
 When we remain erect we allow breath to expand at and below the rib cage where much of the rib expansion and ease of breathing can be found.

 The error I see is when people stay too often in the forward bending position without developing the abdominal and side rib sections.
 Is your rib cage getting stiff near the top of your chest?
 The stiffer the rib cage the less the heart gets massaged during breathing.
 It stiffens.

 Of course in our workaholic, fast paced, firstest-with-the-mostest, survival oriented lifestyles, sitting upright can seem to many as cruising or sloughing off and most certainly will not WIN THE RACE.

 Frankly, I think Spinning® has the perfect environment for letting go of competition and accessing internal rhythms while still staying in top condition.
 If you want to stay competitive, think of the hare and the tortoise and choose the long races where endurance and pacing are senior to strength and speed.

 If you must have the strength and speed, you’d better do some serious non-Spinning® breathing oriented workouts to offset the natural constriction stemming from forced inhalation.

 We can get more power in the forward bending position.
-However, a client who was in the top seven national mountain biking champion a few years ago and could dead lift 800 pounds, came to be with significantly restricted breathing.
+However, a client who was in the top seven national mountain biking champions a few years ago and could deadlift 800 pounds, came to me with significantly restricted breathing.